rnjn/mutagen-cassandra/README.md

 The easiest way to mutate your Cassandra schema is by using declarative CQL statements.
 Just be aware that Mutagen Cassandra treats all CQL statements in a single mutation file (separated by semicolons) as a single mutation.

 The CQL version that you use is governed by the configuration of the Astyanax `Keyspace` passed to `CassandraMutagen`.
 Make sure that you set the CQL version to match the statements you'll be using.

+### CSV mutations

+The easiest way to insert lots of data into a Cassandra Table is to use a CSV file.
+The data is added with UPDATE statements, so partial data loading is possible.
+CSV mutations has a specific filename format and data formatting expected.

+#### CSV Filename Formatting

+CSV files have special formatting that first includes the mutation version, followed by the Table the data is for, seperated by an underscore:

+Filename Format: 	V{number}_{ColumnFamily}
+Filename Example:	V0043_AblumsByArtist

+#### CSV File Formatting

+CSV files require a header and the data to be formatted as follows:

+	Header: 	{rowKey}, {columnName},...,{columnName}
+	Data:		'stringKey', 'value',..., numericalValue
+Example:
+artistName, albumName, yearReleased, numberOfTracks 'Pink Floyd',  'The Wall', 1979, 26

 ### Undoing mutations